vEnhance/1802/src/opt.typ

   - It might make sense to try to get rid of $lambda$ ASAP, if that's easy to do.
     After all, we don't actually care what $lambda$ is.
-  - Alternatively, you can try to kill every variable _expect_ $lambda$!
+  - Alternatively, you can try to kill every variable _except_ $lambda$!
     This is commonly used if your equations only involve one non-$lambda$ variable.
     That is, solve for $x$ in terms of $lambda$; do the same for $y$ and $z$.
     Then plug these in the original constraint equation to solve for $lambda$,